The Aharoni--Korman conjecture is false: Abstract

 \section{Abstract}

-A poset $P$ is said to satisfy the \emph{finite antichain condition}, or \emph{FAC} for short, if it has no infinite antichain.
+A poset $P$ is said to satisfy the \emph{finite antichain condition}, or \emph{FAC}, if it has no infinite antichain.
 It was conjectured by Aharoni and Korman in 1992 that any FAC poset $P$ possesses a chain $C$ and a partition into antichains such that $C$ meets every antichain of the partition.
-Our main results are twofold.
-We provide a counterexample to the conjecture in full generality, but, despite this, we also prove that the conjecture does hold true for a broad class of posets.
-In particular, we prove that the Aharoni--Korman conjecture holds for countable posets avoiding intervals $I$ such that either $I$ or its reverse $I^*$ is of the form $\bigoplus_{x\in\gw} Q_x$, where each $Q_x$ is infinite and co-wellfounded.

-In pursuit of these goals, we also investigate other facets of the structure of FAC posets.
-In particular, we consider strongly maximal chains in FAC posets, proving some results, and posing several questions and conjectures.
+In this work we provide a counterexample to this conjecture, demonstrating that it is false.
+We also discuss variations of the conjecture which may yet be true.